Arthur Milner: Early life and career

-Milner was born in Germany.
-His parents were Polish Jews who survived World War II by escaping to Russia.
-After several years in Displaced Persons Camp, the family emigrated to Montreal in 1951.
+Milner was born in Germany, and is Jewish.
+His parents were Polish Jews who survived the Holocaust in World War II by escaping to Russia.
+After several years in a Displaced Persons Camp, the family emigrated to Montreal in 1951.
 He is the brother of political scientist Henry Milner.

 Milner was a student at Carleton University in Ottawa when friends and colleagues founded the Great Canadian Theatre Company(GCTC) in 1975.
 He soon joined GCTC as an actor and Board member.
 He was appointed resident playwright in 1984 and Artistic Director in 1991.
 He was elected president of the Professional Association of Canadian Theatres in 1993.
 He has worked as a dramaturge at the Banff Playwrights Colony, the Manitoba Association of Playwrights, and Playwrights Workshop Montréal.
 He has taught at Concordia University, Carleton University, Algonquin College, the National Theatre School in Montreal.
 Recently, he taught courses in political theatre at the University of Calgary and the University of Regina.

-He has directed his own work as well as Criminals in Love by George F. Walker; Odd Fish by Pamela Boyd; Stephen and Mr. Wilde by Jim Bartley; Brothers of the Brush by Jimmy Murphy; Bedtime Story by Seán O’Casey; The London Vertigo by Brian Friel; Our Country’s Good by Timberlake Wertenbaker; On the Razzle by Tom Stoppard; and, in 2014, the world premiere of George F. Walker’s The Burden of Self-Awareness.
+He has directed his own work as well as Criminals in Love by George F. Walker; Odd Fish by Pamela Boyd; Stephen and Mr. Wilde by Jim Bartley; Brothers of the Brush by Jimmy Murphy; Bedtime Story by Seán O’Casey; The London Vertigo by Brian Friel; Our Country's Good by Timberlake Wertenbaker; On the Razzle by Tom Stoppard; and, in 2014, the world premiere of George F. Walker's The Burden of Self-Awareness.
 Since its founding in 1992, he has written on arts and politics for Inroads, the Canadian Journal of Opinion.